Find Your Perfect School

 But undecided students must pick a major during their second semester, usually during the middle of the term.
 Students choose from over 60 majors and minors, including Economics and Mathematics, European Studies, and Statistics and Machine Learning.

 There’s also the Dietrich College General Education Program, an excellent choice for undecided students.
 Here, students choose from a comprehensive range of courses designed to develop analytical and foundational skills for life success.

 NC State is known for its robust programs in agriculture, engineering, and statistics, but it also offers bachelor’s degrees in more than 100 areas of study.
 Undecided students then have plenty of wiggle room to decide on their major when the time comes, and NC State is there to guide them toward success.

 Exploratory Studies is NC State’s program for undecided first-year students whose majors are yet to be determined for one reason or another.
 Students become actively engaged in finding their passion and, thus, in choosing their specific program of study.
-The support services offered by NC State include personalized academic advising and guided exploration of degrees and their career options.
+The support services offered by NC State include personalized academic advising and guided exploration of degrees and career options.
 Meaningful interactions between students from all year levels, advisors and faculty members, and professionals are also common.

 Unsurprisingly, about 10% to 15% of all incoming freshmen students are enrolled in Exploratory Studies at NC State.
 Being an undecided student doesn’t carry the stigma it once did partly because students are still works-in-progress.
-Even students with a major during their freshman year may also change their mind one or two times before their graduation, a right that undecided students also enjoy.
+Even students with a major during their freshman year may also change their minds one or two times before their graduation, a right that undecided students also enjoy.